Is your child struggling with sight words? Learn fun and effective sight word strategies without stress and pressure!

 - Memory Game: Using the same stack of sight word pairs, lay the cards face-down on the floor.
 Take turns flipping two cards over, trying to remember where each sight word is.
 The person who can match the most sets wins the game.

 - Word Search: Create your own word search using your list of sight words!
 Help your child find these words in the puzzle.
 Click here to make your own word search.

 - Simple Word Search: Want to keep it even simpler?
 Write a word on a piece of paper, and have your child go through her deck of sight word cards to find the match.

 - Bingo: Like the classic game of Bingo, make Bingo cards with a few sight words.
 Randomly read aloud sight words, marking (or placing a small item) on each square with the matching sight word.

 - Word Stomp: Does your child love to be active?
 Print a few sight words, one on each sheet of paper.
 Scatter these sheets on the ground face-up.
 You might want to tape them to the ground to avoid slipping.
 Then, randomly select a few sight words, and if your child sees the word on the ground, have him stomp or jump to it from where he is.

-Want even more strategies for teaching sight words that rely on fun and games?
+Want even more sight word strategies that rely on fun and games?
 Check out Games for Reading by Peggy Kaye for more inspiration.

 4. Write sight words everywhere

 Kids learn in many ways, including using all their senses.
 Find creative ways to “write” sight words beyond paper and pencil.
-A few strategies for teaching sight words include (click the links to see product recommendations):
+A few sight word strategies include (click the links to see product recommendations):